TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 ```

 You can update any value in your local `values.yaml` file and use `-f [filename]` flag to override default values during installation.
 Alternatively, you can use `--set` flag to set it in Tyk installation.

-Note:
-* Set redis connection details first at `.Values.global.redis`
-* Set mongo connection details second at `.Values.global.mongo`
-* If used, the Tyk Dashboard also requires a license to be set at `.Values.global.license.dashboard`
+See [Using Helm](https://helm.sh/docs/intro/using_helm/) for examples.

 ### Set Redis Connection Details (Required)